 d.
 Service Charge

 Including your service charge is a must.
 This includes all your overhead costs.
-The labor cost, rental, administration and coordination cost, other utilities like electricity, gas, vehicle fuel, maintenance, etc., all come under the service charge.
-You can split your monthly overhead cost and add them to the prices of the number of projects you receive in a month.
+The labor cost, rental, administration, coordination cost, and other utilities like electricity, gas, vehicle fuel, maintenance, etc., all come under the service charge.
+You can split your monthly overhead costs and add them to the prices of the number of projects you receive in a month.
 Clients would negotiate so always keep room for that but profit-making is also essential for the survival of your business.
 Hence, be specific about your expenses while you quote your estimate.

 In this article, we have provided a basic idea about how to price your catering job.
 Consider all the essential points to make your estimate accurate so that you earn a decent profit by offering the best service.